mmistakes/minimal-mistakes/_posts/2018-09-07-GPO-apply-only-once.md

 <span style="font-size:10px;color:gray">Please note that you can right-click on an image an see it in a new tab, this way you see its full format.</span>

 One of those options is called **FilterRunOnce ID**.
 This ID is stored in the computers registry.
-More specifically, it's stored over at

 ![gpo]({{site.baseurl}}/assets/images/GPOapplyOnce/3.png)